namanstudiox/HackQ/README.md

 ## License

-MIT — use it, fork it, win a hackathon with it.
+MIT — use it, fork it,Built For a Hackathon.